jmayerdev/foreverinthebasement/README.md

 	2. Press V to setup and edit Simple Voice Chat.

 5. Setup Voxy:

-	1. In the server chat, type: **```/voxy import world "Forever in the Basement Voxy/"```** (copy & paste -- or -- when the options appear, use your arrow keys to select the world, then press tab to confirm)
+	1. In the server chat, type:
+	2. 		/voxy import world "Forever in the Basement Voxy/"
-	2. Wait for Voxy to import the LODs from the singleplayer world.
+	3. Wait for Voxy to import the LODs from the singleplayer world.
 This will take a few minutes, as it loads LODs for over 1 million chunks.
 Try not to open or close any programs during this time, as it can be resource-intensive until it finishes.
-	3. That's it!
+	4. That's it!
 Do not import the LODs again in the future, as this will overwrite the LODs of anything changed while you play.
 If a player builds across a mountain range, you will not see it in the LODs until you visit them.
-    4. If you experience large cubes (LODs not rendering correctly), simply restart Minecraft.
+    5. If you experience large cubes (LODs not rendering correctly), simply restart Minecraft.
- 	5. Voxy's default "render" distance is 128 chunks.
+ 	6. Voxy's default "render" distance is 128 chunks.
 You can edit this in Options > Video Settings > Voxy > Rendering > Render distance.
 This is hardware 	   dependent.
 My sweet spot appears to be 1024 chuncks.
 Yours may be higher or lower, the max is 2048 chunks!
- 	6. Do not join or play the singleplayer world, as this may cause conflicts in the future.
+ 	7. Do not join or play the singleplayer world, as this may cause conflicts in the future.

-6. Enable Resource Packs:
+8. Enable Resource Packs:

 	1. Go to Options > Resource Packs
 	2. Enable, in order: